Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/README.md

 As a design pattern, MVC seeks to promote two important design principles fundamental to OOP:

 1. **Separation of Concerns (SoC)** - modular approach to constructing an application in which code can be separated into logical sections, each addressing separate areas of functional behavior (concerns).
-SoC results in higher degrees of freedom for because it hides the need for a given section to know particular information addressed by other sections.

  - MVC can separate content from presentation, and data-processing (model) from content.
  - Service-oriented design can separate concerns into services.